ilsochrist/Mortal-Kombat-Cards/README.md

-# MORTAL Kombat CARD GAME.
+# MORTAL KOMBAT CARD GAME

 This is a card game developed by me based in the famous movie Mortal Kombat.